Lisztaganx/android_device_huawei_HWDUA/README.md

 | recovery/root/init.recovery.mt6739.rc | stock recovery ramdisk | I don't know if I can upload it.
 It's just text but I'd rather not risk getting sued. |
 | recovery/root/microtrust.rc | stock recovery ramdisk | I don't know if I can upload it.
 It's just text but I'd rather not risk getting sued. |
 | recovery/root/ueventd.rc | stock recovery ramdisk | I don't know if I can upload it.
 It's just text but I'd rather not risk getting sued. |

+Those files exist in this repository but they are just placeholder text so you can replace them.

 # Building for TWRP Minimal Manifest 9.0
 Stuff you will need: